Doctors Note Logo

 • Vaginal swabs if vulvovaginal candidiasis (yeast infection) is suspected.

 Not sure if your symptoms point to yeast overgrowth?
-Start by checking your symptoms with Ubie's free AI-powered Candidal Vulvovaginitis (Yeast Infection) assessment tool—it takes just a few minutes and can help you prepare for a more informed conversation with your healthcare provider.
+You can check your symptoms with Ubie's free AI-powered tool—it takes just a few minutes and helps you prepare for a more informed conversation with your healthcare provider about what might be causing your discomfort.

 2. Starve Candida with Diet